PacoSanto/Data_Availability_papers/README.md

 For use in manuscript submissions:

-> "The datasets generated and analyzed during this study are available in Francesco Santoro De Vico Research Data repository: [https://github.com/PacoSanto/research-data](https://github.com/PacoSanto/Data_Availability_papers), in the folder [Paper_YYYY_JournalAbbrev_FirstAuthor].
+> "The datasets generated and analyzed during this study are available in Francesco Santoro De Vico Research Data repository: [Click for my repository](https://github.com/PacoSanto/Data_Availability_papers), in the folder [Paper_YYYY_JournalAbbrev_FirstAuthor] when pubblished.
 Detailed data descriptions, analytical methods, and usage instructions are provided in the folder's README file."

 ---